Inside Out (Imelda May song): Origin and recording

 The song was written after the release of May's second studio album, Love Tattoo, which she was promoting on tour at the time of writing.
 The song was recorded during the Mayhem sessions at Embassy Studios, a sixteen track analogue recording studio in a converted cow shed, near Basingstoke, United Kingdom.
 A remixed version of the song was available as a bonus track, via digital download, for those who purchased the CD version of Mayhem and registered to May's mailing list.

 Release and promotion

 "Inside Out" was announced for release on January 7, 2011 by May's record label Decca and on January 16, the digital download version of the single was released.
-However, the release date for the 7" single was delayed for unconfirmed reasons, however, it was eventually released on January 31.
+While the release date for the 7" single was delayed for unconfirmed reasons, it was eventually released on January 31.

 The song was performed on The Graham Norton Show on January 7.
 May performed an in-studio session on The Craig Charles Funk and Soul Show on BBC Radio 6 on January 15 in order to promote the single.
 May was also featured as a guest on The Vanessa Show on Channel 5 on January 28.